VIPriors/vipriors-challenges-toolkit/action-recognition/README.md

 Welcome to the VIPriors Action Recognition Challenge.
 This challenge is part of the "[3rd Visual Inductive Priors for Data-Efficient Deep Learning Workshop](https://vipriors.github.io/)", which will be held at [ECCV 2022](https://eccv2022.ecva.net).

 The common idea of all VIPriors challenges is to have models trained from scratch on an reduced version of a certain dataset for a certain Computer Vision task.
-In this particular challenge, the task is Action Recognition and the original dataset is Kinetics400.
+In this particular challenge, the task is Action Recognition.
+The original dataset is Kinetics400, and we have built a modification: Kinetics400ViPriors.

 ## Data

-We provide a modification of the Kinetics400 dataset with train, validation and test subsets.
+We provide Kinetics400ViPriors, a modification of the Kinetics400 dataset with train, validation and test subsets.
 Please:

-- **Do not use the original distribution of the Kinetics400 dataset.**
+- **DO NOT USE THE ORIGINAL distribution of the Kinetics400 dataset.**
 - **DO NOT PRETRAIN your models ON ANY DATASET.**
 - **TRAIN your model FROM SCRATCH.**